jamesdgessel/fantom-resources/README.md

 ---

+# Getting Started
-## 🚀 Getting Started (I'm lazy, you're lazy, lets accept it and just move on)
+## 🚀 Setup (I'm lazy, you're lazy, lets accept it and just move on)

 1. **Clone the Repo**:
    ```